 Nkurunziza's supporters say that running for a third term is in line with the constitution since he was elected by lawmakers and not the people in 2005.

-, which served as a reference point for the country's constitution.
+However, Burundi's former president, Domitien Ndayizeye, disagreed with Nkurunziza's supporters.
+He told DW that the two-term limit was set during the Arusha peace deal, which served as a reference point for the country's constitution.
 The Arusha accords were instrumental in ending civil conflict which lasted more than ten years.

 The African Union (AU) issued Burundi a warning that its environment is not conducive to elections scheduled for June.